Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Gradient-Guided Exploration of Parametric Output Space

+\item \emph{Target Objective $\mathcal{J}_{\mathit{tgt}}$:} Beyond computing the most precise invariants, program analysis tasks may require selecting outputs that satisfy a given specification.
+For example, consider a constraint of the form $x + y \geq L(\theta)$ for $\theta \in \Theta$, and suppose the goal is to prove $x + y \geq e$.
+This reduces to finding $\theta^* \in \Theta$ such that $L(\theta^*) \ge e$.
+Accordingly, one can define a score function that measures satisfaction of this condition, such as the violation-based score $\mathcal{J}_{\mathit{tgt}}(\theta_i) = -\max(0,\, e_i - L_i(\theta_i))$, so that higher scores correspond to smaller violations and the maximum is attained when $L_i(\theta_i) \ge e_i$.
+This example also highlights how the search objective $\mathcal{J}$ enables adaptive search: rather than always computing the most precise output, it can guide the search toward outputs \textit{sufficient} to establish the desired property or meet the task requirements.
+Techniques proposed by works like DL2~\cite{dl2} can further be used to encode more complex specifications as differentiable objectives. \end{enumerate}

-\item \textbf{Runtime Control~($\mathcal{R}$):} The search procedure should expose mechanisms that allow downstream tasks to regulate the computational effort during search.
+\item \textbf{Runtime Control ($\mathcal{R}$):} The search procedure should also expose mechanisms that allow tasks to regulate the computational effort during search by defining some form of runtime budget $\mathcal{R}$.
 This enables tasks with different runtime constraints to choose appropriate configurations.
-Examples of such controls can include interpretable internal parameters, such as the number of samples, gradient steps, or epochs, or more coarse-grained options like wall-clock timeouts.
-These mechanisms allow tasks to traverse the trade-off between runtime and quality of outputs by tuning the associated parameters. \end{enumerate}
+Examples of such budgets can include search parameters, such as the number of samples, gradient steps, or epochs, or more coarse-grained options like wall-clock timeouts.
+Varying this budget can allow the tasks to find the desired tradeoff between output quality and runtime. \end{enumerate}